allenbaron/DO_dev/procedures/mapping-doid_icdo.md

             - NCI mappings: https://ncit.nci.nih.gov/ncitbrowser/pages/mapping_search.jsf?nav_type=mappings&b=0&m=0
             - FTP site for EVS downloads: https://evs.nci.nih.gov/ftp1/

 During initial curation I noticed at least two near exact matches between DOID and ICD-O that differed only by an added ", NOS" in the ICD-O label.
 These matches were not identified by Charlie Hoyt with GILDA.
 There are likely hundreds more.

-[2021-01-05] I systematically processed the ICD-O codes as noted previously in "Programmatic Prediction Methods & Results" (see `notebooks/ICDO-fuzzy_mapping.Rmd`), updated Charlie's script (`scripts/mapping_ICDO.py`), and finally reran it locally.
+[2021-01-05] I systematically processed the ICD-O codes as noted previously in "Programmatic Prediction Methods & Results" (see `notebooks/ICDO-fuzzy_mapping.Rmd`), updated Charlie's script (`scripts/mapping_ICDO.py`), and finally reran it locally. _The output was never explored in detail._

+# ClinGen-Assisted Curation Plan

+## ICD-O CNS file Preparation

 [2021-01-06] ClinGen has offered to help with curation of DOID-ICDO mappings with regard to the brain and leukemias.
 They also provided an updated ICD-O code file for CNS terms (`data/mapping/CNS ICD-O terms.xls`), which included both topography and morphology codes.
 I reformatted the morphology codes and terms to make it machine readable as listed below, ignoring the topography codes (which are meaningless for DO on their own):